 “In August of 1990, I found myself laying on my stomach in the woods with a pair of binoculars, a bottle of Canadian Club, and my friend Kurt Cobain… I lived in Olympia, Washington, and walked down the hill, went to the bar, got some more Canadian Club, then went to my apartment.
 We got those 40-ouncers, got a little more drunk.
 And apparently, I insulted just about everybody in my whole entire town, and I threw up on someone’s legs.
 It was one of those nights that, like, later on, every time anyone ever mentions it, you don’t want to think about it,” said Hanna.

 “Ended up at Kurt’s apartment, I smashed up a bunch of shit, and took out a Sharpie marker.
 I wrote a bunch of shit all over his bedroom wall, and it was a rental, so it was really kind of lame that I did that.
-And then I passed out with the marker in my hand, and I woke up, and I had one of those hangovers… So I wasn’t too happy when, six months later, Kurt called me up and said, ‘Hey, do you remember that night? … Well, there’s this thing that you wrote on my wall, and it was actually kind of cool.
-I want to use it as a lyric in one of my songs,’ recalls Hanna.
+And then I passed out with the marker in my hand, and I woke up, and I had one of those hangovers… So I wasn’t too happy when, six months later, Kurt called me up and said, ‘Hey, do you remember that night?… Well, there’s this thing that you wrote on my wall, and it was actually kind of cool.
+I want to use it as a lyric in one of my songs,’ recalled Hanna.
 ‘As long as I can get out of that conversation and not think about it anymore, I’m totally cool.
 So you can use whatever you want.’
-Then I hung up, and I was like, ‘How the fuck is he gonna use Kurt Smells Like Teen Spirit as a lyric?’”
+Then I hung up, and I was like, ‘How the fuck is he gonna use Kurt Smells Like Teen Spirit as a lyric?'”

 “We’d been practicing for about three months.
 We were waiting to sign to DGC, and Dave [Grohl] and I were living in Olympia [Wash.], and Krist [Novoselic] was living in Tacoma [Wash.].
 We were driving up to Tacoma every night for practice, trying to write songs.
 I was trying to write the ultimate pop song,” said Cobain.
 “I was basically trying to rip off the Pixies.
 I have to admit it [smiles].
 When I heard the Pixies for the first time, I connected with that band so heavily I should have been in that band — or at least in a Pixies cover band.
 We used their sense of dynamics, being soft and quiet and then loud and hard.
 ‘Teen Spirit’ was such a clichéd riff.
 It was so close to a Boston riff or ‘Louie, Louie.’
 When I came up with the guitar part, Krist looked at me and said, ‘That is so ridiculous.’
 I made the band play it for an hour and a half.”

-This means that Cobain started to conceptualize and write lyrics for Smells Like Teen Spirit February 1991, but would have been on his bouncing around in his mind since that night in August 1990.
+Cobain started writing lyrics for ‘Smells Like Teen Spirit’ in February 1991, but the idea had been bouncing around in his mind since that drunken night in August 1990.

-The first time Nirvana performed Smells Like Teen Spirit live was on Wednesday, April 17, 1991, at the OK Hotel in Seattle.
-This last minute booking turned out to be a packed event, which also featured Fitz of Depression and Bikini Kill.
+The first time Nirvana performed “Smells Like Teen Spirit” live was on Wednesday, April 17, 1991, at the OK Hotel in Seattle.
+The show also featured Fitz of Depression and Bikini Kill.

-“This song is called ‘Smells Like Teen Spirit,’” Cobain announced to an audience unknowingly witnessing history.
-The song was still evolving, with different lyrics from the version that would soon define a generation.
+“This song is called ‘Smells Like Teen Spirit,'” Cobain announced to an audience unknowingly witnessing history.

 “That show at the OK Hotel was legendary,” Seattle-area musician Kurt Bloch stated.
 “There were a few genre-defining shows, and that was certainly one of them.
 I remember standing next to [Sub Pop A&R representative] Nils Bernstein and then ‘Hey, here’s a new song, blah blah blah.’
 They started playing ‘Teen Spirit’ and Nils and I looked at each other like, ‘Holy fuck!
 This song is unbelievable.'”